-For further details please see the section Creating the Layout, and Importing Initial Data from the Subversion book.
+For further details please see the section Planning Your Repository Organization from the Subversion book.

 Access control

 You will not normally want to allow anonymous write access to your repository since this means that changes do not get identified with a userid.
 Therefore system managers need to provide the FCM team with a list of users who should have write access to their repositories.
 You may also want to arrange passwords for these users although this is only necessary if you need to prevent malicious access.
 Further restrictions such as preventing anonymous read access or restricting write access to the trunk to a limited set of users can be arranged if necessary.